 - The oldest data after all updates: A huge number of blocks running at 25% utilisation – with a Normal distribution spreading from 0% to 50% utilisation.

 - The most recent 4 weeks of data: A relatively small cluster of blocks running at about 50% – with a long tail running all the way down to 0% utilisation.

 - Data between its first and last update: A little cluster of blocks running at 70% – 100% (probably biased towards 70 – with a long tail running down to 25% utilisation.

 So our index has a huge amount of empty space in many of its blocks.
 Is this going to make any noticeable difference to performance ?
 In our case, it probably will.
 We do actually visit the poorly packed blocks that cover the last few weeks fairly regularly, using random I/Os; remember, we update 135,000 “older” rows per day, which means finding and deleting entries from those sparsely packed index leaf blocks.

 It’s a case where better packing of the index probably would lead to better caching, hence fewer I/O requests for the index leaf blocks, and a reduced risk of other, more useful, data being kicked out of the cache.
 An index rebuild could lead to fewer disk i/o wait events.

-I came across an example of this type of index quite recently and used a script I wrote some time ago to do a block level analysis (an example of the script is available on my website).
+I came across an example of this type of index quite recently and used a script I wrote a long time ago (and have now now posted on the blog) to analyze the content of the index leaf blocks.
 This is what the results look like after a quick charting job in Excel: